chuakid/dotfiles/README.md

 # Steps
 1. clone the repo `git clone https://github.com/chuakid/dotfiles.git --recurse-submodules --depth 1`
 2. `./install.sh`
+3. make a .gitconfig.local file with the [user] directive with name and email

+# Additional
-3. stow mpv if needed
+stow mpv if needed